voschezang/coding-handbook/scrum-guide.md

 A scrum team consists of a Product Owner (PO), a Scrum Master (SM) and one or more development teams.
 The scrum team usually refers to a specific development team and the PO and SM.
 More about team structure [here](organization-structure.md).

+Scrum does not replace project managers.
+Management is considered external to scrum and should support (empower) the Product Owner and Scrum Master.

 **Anti-patterns**
 Micromanagement, PO without authority, too many dependencies.
 [Alienated](https://en.wikipedia.org/wiki/Marx%27s_theory_of_alienation) developers that are unaware of the purpose of their work.